JohnNLP/Knowledge-Graphs-for-Real-World-Rumour-Verification/README.md

 5_kg_builder_silly

-One of the 6_files (these are configured to run score/score/original, this can be changed around line 400)
+6_fixed_roberta_mha (is configured to run score/score/original, this can be changed around line 400)